pivotal/docs-tap/app-sso/crds/authserver.hbs.md

 Token signature keys are configured by using `spec.tokenSignature`.
 This is a required field.
 See [Token signatures](../service-operators/token-signature.md) for more context.

-Identity providers are configured under `spec.identityProviders`.
-If there are none, end-users won't be able to log in.
+You can configure identity providers under `spec.identityProviders`.
+If there is none, end-users can not log in.
-See [identity providers page](../service-operators/identity-providers.hbs.md) for more details on configuring identity providers.
+For more information about configuring identity providers, see [Identity providers](../service-operators/identity-providers.hbs.md).

 The deployment can be further customized by configuring replicas, resources, http server and logging properties.